flattr/wp-flattr/readme.txt

 == Changelog ==

+= 0.9.15 =
+Now applies the 'flattr_button'-filter to the Flattr button to let other plugins modify it.
+Used the 'flattr_button'-filter as a quick fix to work better with the ShareThis plugin.

 = 0.9.14 =
 Made it easier to connect with a Flattr account.
 Now possible to put the Flattr button before the content in posts.